By James Eliot, Markets & Finance Editor

 Office furniture giant Steelcase utilizes a form of workplace surveillance that tracks how employees use their workspaces.
 This data, collected through sensors, aims to improve office layouts and increase worker productivity.
 However, a less transparent approach may evoke unease regarding employees’ awareness and consent regarding their data being collected.

 Each of these examples showcases the variance in execution and purpose behind workplace surveillance, but a common thread binds them—an incessant drive to capture data for operational supremacy.
+As highlighted in discussions on the evolution of corporate practices, understanding these trends is critical for stakeholders.

 Top Tools and Solutions for Employee Surveillance